arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 +++

-Angular date pipe used to format dates in angular according to the given datetime formats,timezone and country locale information.
+Angular date pipe used to format dates in angular according to the given date formats,timezone and country locale information.

-We can convert a date object, a number (milliseconds from UTC) or an ISO date strings according to given pre defined angular date formats or custom angular date formats.
+Using date pipe, we can convert a date object, a number (milliseconds from UTC) or an ISO date strings according to given predefined angular date formats or custom angular date formats.

 {{%toc%}}

-## Angular Date Pipe Syntax
+## How to Use Angular Date Pipe

-Angular date pipe accpets threee parameters
+Angular date pipe accpets three parameters

-1. format
+1. Format
-2. timezone
+2. Timezone
-3. locale
+3. Locale

 ```
 {{ date_Value | date [ : format [ : timezone [ : locale ] ] ] }}